ITfoxtec/FoxIDs/docs/oauth-2.0-oidc.md

 ## OpenID Provider (OP)
 An application (RP) can be connected to FoxIDs with OpenID Connect where FoxIDs acts as an OP.

-FoxIDs support login and front channel logout.
+FoxIDs support login and front channel logout (end session).
 A session is established when the user authenticates and the session id is included in the id token.
 The session is invalidated on logout, if the ID token is included in the logout request.
 Login

 Default both id token and access token is issued with the client id as audience.
 The default resource can be removed from the access token in FoxIDs Control.